 Grosse Ile is a somewhat small town located in the state of Michigan.
 With a population of 10,137 people and three constituent neighborhoods, Grosse Ile is the 111th largest community in Michigan.

 Grosse Ile real estate is some of the most expensive in Michigan, although Grosse Ile house values don't compare to the most expensive real estate in the U.S.

-Grosse Ile is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Grosse Ile is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Grosse Ile who work in management occupations (15.27%), office and administrative support (13.14%), and healthcare (10.39%).
+Grosse Ile is a decidedly white-collar town, with fully 86.68% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Grosse Ile is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Grosse Ile who work in management occupations (15.71%), healthcare (14.04%), and sales jobs (9.68%).

 The people who call Grosse Ile home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grosse Ile residents report their race to be White, followed by Asian.
-Important ancestries of people in Grosse Ile include Polish, Irish, English, and Italian.
+Important ancestries of people in Grosse Ile include German, Polish, Irish, Italian, and English.

 The most common language spoken in Grosse Ile is English.
-Other important languages spoken here include Indic languages and Spanish.
+Other important languages spoken here include Polish and Spanish.